jkochems/jkochems.github.io/_pages/about.md

  <br />
 <dt><strong>The Local Economic Impact of US Troop Withdrawals in Germany</strong> </dt>
 with Jakob Schmidhäuser <br />
 <dd><div style="text-align: justify"> What are the local economic impacts of foreign troop deployments?
-To answer this question,
-we exploit variation from the historical large-scale U.S. troop withdrawal from Germany at the end of the Cold War for identification.
-Administrative data by the U.S. Department of Defense enables the precise quantification of the shock at the municipal level.
-We find negative effects on local labor markets, which transmit to municipal finances.
-Revenues go down, which municipalities counter by decreasing their expenditures while increasing property tax multipliers.
-Long time-series enable us to show in a dynamic DID setup that these negative effects persist until today and often even increase over time.
+To answer this question, we exploit variation from the historical large-scale US troop withdrawal from Germany at the end of the Cold War.
+We use administrative data from the US Department of Defense to precisely quantify the troop withdrawal's size at the municipal level.
+We deploy a Synthetic Difference-in-Differences (SDID) estimator to estimate the impacts of the troop withdrawal on local outcomes.
+Our results show negative effects on local labor markets and municipal public finances.
+Local business tax revenues decrease.
+Affected municipalities react by lowering their expenditures, while increasing property tax multipliers.<br /> </div> </dd>
-Persistently higher intergovernmental transfers allocated to affected municipalities alleviate the negative fiscal impacts. <br /> </div> </dd>

  <br />
  <br />
-<dt><strong>Tax Havens in Germany</strong></dt>
+<dt><strong>Local Tax Havens</strong></dt>
 single-authored <br />